 HTML was created by Sir Tim Berners-Lee in late 1991 but was not released officially, published in 1995 as HTML 2.0.
 HTML 4.01 was published in late 1999 and was a major version of HTML.

 HTML is a very evolving markup language and has evolved with various versions updating.
 Long before its revised standards and specifications are carried in, each version has allowed its user to create web pages in a much easier and prettier way and make sites very efficient.

-- HTML 1.0 was released in 1993 with the intention of sharing information which can be readable and accessible via web browsers.
-But not much of the developers were involved in creating websites.
+- HTML 1.0 was released in 1993 with the intention of sharing information that can be readable and accessible via web browsers.
+But not many of the developers were involved in creating websites.
 So the language was also not growing.

-- Then comes the HTML 4.01 which is widely used and was a successful version of HTML before HTML 5.0, which is currently released and used worldwide.
-HTML 5 can be said for as an extended version of HTML 4.01 which was published in the year 2012.
+- Then comes HTML 4.01, which is widely used and was a successful version of HTML before HTML 5.0, which is currently released and used worldwide.
+HTML 5 can be said for an extended version of HTML 4.01, which was published in the year 2012.